 The Board of Education may reject any or all bids.
 The Board may in its judgment consider such factors as service, location, and timeliness of delivery; therefore, they may accept the bid that appears to be in the best interest of the school system even if it is not the lowest bid.
-21st Century Community Learning Centers posts open bids on the Procurement Page of the WCSD website and utilizes a rubric system to compare submitted bids before selection is made.
 The Board reserves the right to waive any formalities in or reject any or all bids or any part of any bid.

-Purchases Requiring Bids

-The procurement of goods and services must be in accordance with WCSD BOE Policy DJED - Bids and Quotations.
-Employees who have been delegated the responsibility for the purchase of goods and services shall utilize the highest standards for proper and ethical purchasing procedures.
-Competitive purchasing shall be used whenever possible, and prospective vendors shall be given equal consideration to compete for the provision of goods and services to the School District.
-The right of any vendor to compete shall not be unreasonably withheld.
+WCSD 21st Century uses the following additional procurement methods:

+Micro purchase: Acquisition of supplies of services, the aggregate dollar amount of which does not exceed \$3000, may be completed without soliciting competitive quotations if the price is reasonable, and are distributed equally among qualified suppliers.

-Purchases of less than \$3,000 may be made using the discretion of the buyer.
-Unless otherwise directed by the Superintendent or his/her designated representative, no formal competition is required - but is recommended when circumstances make it practical to do so.
-Purchases of at least \$3,000 but less than \$25,000 may be solicited by telephone or Internet search.
-At least three vendors known to be able to supply the needed goods or services must be contacted and a written log of the request and the quotations must be made and retained.
-21st Century Community Learning Centers posts open bids on the Procurement Page of the WCSD website and utilizes a rubric system to compare submitted bids before selection is made.
+Small purchase: Acquisition of supplies or services, the aggregate dollar amount of which is at least \$3,000 but less than \$25,000, may be solicited by telephone or Internet search.
+At least two vendors known to be able to supply the needed goods or services must be contacted and a written log of the request and quotation must be made and retained.

+Written quotations: Purchases of at least \$25,000 but less than \$100,000 are solicited using RFP process written quotations, and rubric scoring.
 Whenever possible, a minimum of 3 bids are reviewed.
-The Board reserves the right to waive any formalities in or reject any or all bids or any part of any bid.
-Purchases of at least \$25,000 but less than \$100,000 are to be solicited using written quotations.
-The detailed specification is to be provided in writing to at least three vendors known to be able to supply the needed goods or services, with the written responses and any notations made regarding those responses retained.
-Fax solicitations and/or responses are acceptable, as are electronic (email, web-based, etc.) transmissions.
-The Board reserves the right to waive any formalities in or reject any or all bids or any part of any bid.
-Purchases of \$100,000 or more are to be solicited using formal solicitations requiring sealed responses and public openings.
-This will include Invitations to Bid, Requests for Proposal, and related solicitation methods.
-A formal solicitation shall appear continuously on the Walton County School District website at least four weeks prior to the bid opening.
-Additionally, newspaper advertising must appear on at least two separate dates within ten days of posting the formal solicitation.
-If a mandatory pre-bid conference is being used, the second newspaper ad shall appear prior to the date of that conference.
+Formal Solicitations: Purchases of \$100,000 or more are solicited using formal solicitations required sealed responses and public openings.
+This will include Invitations to Bid, Requests for Proposals, and related solicitation methods.
+A formal solicitation shall appear on the continuously for at least four weeks prior to bid opening.
+Additionally, newspaper advertising must appear on at least to separate dates within ten days of posting the formal solicitation.
+If a mandatory pre-bid conference is being used, the second newspaper ad shall appear prior to that conference.

-In compliance with Section 2 CFR 200.320, any purchases in excess of \$150,000 including contract modifications will require a cost or price analysis, sealed bids, and/or competitive proposals.
+Any purchases in excess of \$150,000 including contract modifications will require a cost or price analysis, sealed bids, and/or competitive proposals.
 Cost analysis means evaluating the separate cost elements that make up the total price, including profit.
 Price analysis generally means evaluating the total price.